jgitlin-p21/chef-server/PRIOR_RELEASE_NOTES.md

   * Fix local-mode-cache warnings on `cinc-server-ctl reconfigure`
   * Erlang runtime upgraded to 17.5

-#### Chef Server Development Improvements
+#### CINC Server Development Improvements

-* Many of Chef Server's components have been consolidated, allowing Chef to increase the rate at which we can deliver improvements.
+* Many of CINC Server's components have been consolidated, allowing Chef to increase the rate at which we can deliver improvements.
 The new consolidated repository can be found at https://github.com/chef/cinc-server.
-* A new self-contained development environment greatly simplifies and speeds up the process of developing Chef Server components.
-This also eases the path for those outside of the Chef organization who wish to contribute to Chef Server.
+* A new self-contained development environment greatly simplifies and speeds up the process of developing CINC Server components.
+This also eases the path for those outside of the Chef organization who wish to contribute to CINC Server.
 You can find this here: https://github.com/chef/cinc-server/tree/master/dev.
 Feedback and suggestions are welcome.
-* Many less-visible improvements all contribute to making Chef Server easier to enhance and maintain, including improved test coverage, better static code analysis, coverage analysis, removal of redundant paths, unified build/make process, and extensive refactoring of code.
+* Many less-visible improvements all contribute to making CINC Server easier to enhance and maintain, including improved test coverage, better static code analysis, coverage analysis, removal of redundant paths, unified build/make process, and extensive refactoring of code.